‘Most exciting’ Roman mosaic in a century uncovered beneath English farm

 After Historic England secured emergency excavation funding, preliminary investigations were made by the University of Leicester Archaeological Services (ULAS) in August last year.

-The striking mosaic, which is presumed to be the centrepiece of a large dining area, was likely commissioned by a wealthy individual with a knowledge of classical literature.
+The striking mosaic, which is presumed to be the centrepiece of a large dining area, was probably commissioned by a wealthy individual with a knowledge of classical literature.

 Experts have dated the artwork to some time in the 3rd or 4th century AD, and believe that it was later reused and repurposed based on evidence of fire damage and cracks.